mlynette/mlynette.github.io/README.md

-# Painting Styles Throughout Centuries
+# PAINTING STYLES THROUGHOUT CENTURIES
 > "Painting is just another way of keeping a diary."
 <p>People made paintings to show their emotions and stories that no mouth can tell.
 Throughout centuries, art changed simultaneously, and so did the painting styles of humans.
-Some early painting styles are still being used today and some styles were added through decades of historty.
-Let us take a look at the 7 major painting styles that we recognize until today.</p>
+Some early painting styles date back to the 18th century and some styles were added through the next centuries.
+Let us take a look at the 7 major painting styles that we recognize and use until today.</p>